Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

 ## Excel

-When read from a Excel data node, Taipy returns the data of the Excel file based on _exposed_type_ parameter.
+When read from an Excel data node, Taipy returns the data of the Excel file based on _exposed_type_ parameter.
 Check out [Excel Data Node configuration](../config/data-node-config.md#excel) for more details on _exposed_type_.

 For the example in this section, assume that `sales_history_cfg` in [`my_config.py`](https://github.com/Avaiga/taipy-doc/blob/develop/docs/manuals/core/my_config.py)